 The Dean's List, an honor conferred at the end of the fall and spring semesters, recognizes outstanding academic performance by students.
-Full-time students (12 credits/semester) who have earned a minimum 3.33 GPA for a given semester are honored with Dean's List recognition for that semester.
-(For students entering prior to the class of 1998, the minimum requirement is a 3.25 semester GPA.)
+Full-time students who have been graded in a minimum of 12 credits for the semester and who have earned a minimum 3.33 GPA for a given semester are honored with Dean's List recognition for that semester.

-Students assigned temporary grades are not eligible for inclusion in the Dean's List, unless the grade is for a thesis, special problems or similar courses in which work normally continues into the following semester.
+Students assigned temporary grades are not eligible for inclusion in the Dean's List, until they have received a final grade in the course.